brown-ivl/brown-ivl.github.io/README.md

 To build a new project page, create a .md file in the [`research`](/research/) folder.
 Note that your filename will become the link to the page, i.e. ivl.cs.brown.edu/research/[filename].

 Refer to the [project-page-template.md](research/project-page-template.md) for more information about formatting your Markdown project page.

+### Redirecting Your Page

+1. Redirecting from ordinary URL paths:

+If you are switching from an old project url to a new one created via a Markdown page here, you may want to add redirect links so that people who access your old project url will be redirected to this new page.
+To do so, add the following to your frontmatter (the section between the 3 dashes):

+    redirect_from:
+      - /redirect/link/here
+      - /another/redirect/link/

+Note that a trailing backslash will make a difference.
+You may want to add both the path with and without the trailing backslash in your redirect_from list.

+2. Redirecting from hashed URL paths:

+The old IVL website utilized a hash router rather than ordinary URL paths.
+The redirecting for these links is handled via Javascript.
+The Javascript used for rerouting hashlink pages to their new urls can be found in the function attached to `window.onload` in [`/assets/js/main.js`](/assets/js/main.js).

 ### Updating the Research Page